Banniroy/Cateen_website/README.md

-This is my first Ordinary HTML website i personally built for Cateen Food Ordering which consist of four pages.
+This is my first HTML & CSS website i personally built for Cateen Food Ordering which consist of four pages.

-It also consist of minimum CSS for the visibility of the table border line.

 Ajibade Abdulmatin Adekola

 matinadekol33@gmail.com